 Under art.
-54 of the Washington Convention, a State must enforce an ICSID award as if it were the final judgment of a court in that State.
+54 of the Washington Convention, a state must enforce an ICSID award as if it were the final judgment of a court in that state.
 The Federal Court of Australia and the Supreme Courts of the States and Territories are designated for the purposes of art.
 54. A party cannot resist, and a court cannot deny, enforcement on grounds of public policy.
+Art.
+55 provides that art.
+54 of the Washington Convention is not to be construed as derogating from the law in force of any Contracting State relating to foreign sovereign immunity.